Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Modern Generic Framework of Cooperative Perception

+As the late fusion strategy requires a minimum volume of exchanged information between CAVs, several traditional fusion approaches employing the late fusion strategy have been explored in practice.
+In the context of object detection, non-maximum suppression (NMS) serves as a non-parametric method for filtering overlapping bounding boxes based on confidence scores without requiring training or fitting parameters.
+In V2X-BGN \cite{V2X-BGN}, NMS was applied to aggregate redundant detection results from intelligent agents globally, based on 2D IoU in BEV space.
+A rule-based fusion scheme for cooperative perception messages (CPMs) was proposed in \cite{mouawad2021collective} to associate locally detected objects with those identified via vehicle-to-everything communication.
+This scheme was designed for scenarios in which CAVs generate CPMs according to the European Telecommunications Standards Institute (ETSI) specifications and employ a fusion centre to merge and broadcast the CPMs to nearby CAVs for subsequent perception tasks.

-Non-parametric max operators and rule-based CPM fusion can integrate information with minimal computational cost but may fail to identify data correlations.
-Parametric methods, on the other hand, often yield optimal estimates by mathematically incorporating measurements and their associated uncertainties, resulting in more accurate and reliable fusion outcomes.
-For instance, the Covariance Intersection (CI) algorithm can consistently fuse estimates without prior knowledge of cross-correlations between them.
-Building upon this concept, a CI-based fusion strategy for CP was introduced \cite{shan2022novel}.
-This approach achieves a consistent fusion of local perception sensor data and perceived object information from other agents through V2X communication.
-However, it is important to note that high-level fusion methods, like the one described above, can be bandwidth-efficient.
-Still, they may encounter challenges when dealing with potentially noisy and incomplete single-agent perceptions, leading to less than satisfactory fusion results.
+The non-parametric fusion methods offer minimal computational costs but often fail to capture data correlations.
+In contrast, parametric methods generally provide more accurate and reliable fusion by incorporating measurements and their uncertainties.
+For instance, the Covariance Intersection (CI) algorithm can consistently fuse estimates without prior knowledge of cross-correlations.
+Building on this concept, a CI-based fusion strategy for cooperative perception was introduced in \cite{shan2022novel}, in which local sensor data and object information received from other agents via V2X communication were consistently fused.

+In contrast to object-level and BEV-based approaches that often lead to feature degradation, the Point Cluster Aggregation (PCA) module in V2X-PC \cite{V2X-PC} preserves the low-level structural details of point clusters, thereby improving the accuracy of proposal bounding boxes.
+PCA integrates point clusters from multiple agents by matching them based on the distances between cluster centres and merging clusters that represent the same object into a new cluster.
+Its computational complexity is determined solely by the number of point clusters, without requiring convolution or padding operations, which makes it both effective and efficient for long-range collaborative perception.